-Students pre-register for courses when they meet with their counselor to develop or revise the ECAP.
-Based on the data collected from the Individual Graduation Plan, the school does the necessary detailed planning to support student needs.
+Students pre-register for courses annually.
+Based on the data collected from student course requests and graduation requirements, the school does the necessary detailed planning to support student needs.

 Course Change/Withdrawal Policy

 It is extremely important that the course selections be made only after careful and complete consideration.
 All students are expected to remain with the schedule received prior to the start of the new school year.
 Changes in a student's schedule following registration and prior to the school year will only be made when it is considered by the counselor to be advisable and there is course availability.
 In addition to obtaining counselor approval, parental approval is also necessary.